jlikhuva/blog/posts/algebra-of-living-systems/algebra.md

-# An Algebra and Calculus of Living Systems
+# In Search of An Algebra and Calculus of Living Systems

 - Algebra - compositionality and associated rules
 - Calculus - continuos variation / dynamics / change